Total public expenditure on education

 Why This Is Important

 The level of the public expenditure in education provides a measure of the government's commitment to education.
-Evaluating how governments in different countries invest in education provides important context for examining how education participation and outcomes vary between these countries.
+Evaluating how governments in different countries invest in education provides important context for examining how educational participation and outcomes vary between these countries.
 Investment in education is greatly influenced by supply and demand factors such as demographic structure, enrolment rates, income per capita, and prices for educational resources.

 Where To Find Out More